Men’s Club World Ranking

 • Goalkeepers: Thibaut Courtois, Andriy Lunin

-• Defenders: Dani Carvajal, Éder Militão, David Alaba, Antonio Rüdiger, Ferland Mendy, Fran García.
-Notably, new signings Trent Alexander-Arnold (from Liverpool) and Dean Huijsen (from Bournemouth) bolster the backline.
+• Defenders: Dani Carvajal (captain), Éder Militão, David Alaba, Antonio Rüdiger, Ferland Mendy, Fran García, Trent Alexander-Arnold (from Liverpool), Dean Huijsen (from Bournemouth), Álvaro Carreras (from Benfica)

-• Midfielders: Jude Bellingham, Eduardo Camavinga, Federico Valverde, Aurélien Tchouaméni, Dani Ceballos, Brahim Díaz, Arda Güler, and Luka Modrić
+• Midfielders: Jude Bellingham, Eduardo Camavinga, Federico Valverde, Aurélien Tchouaméni, Dani Ceballos, Brahim Díaz, Arda Güler

-• Forwards: Vinícius Júnior, Rodrygo, Kylian Mbappé, Endrick
+• Forwards: Vinícius Júnior, Rodrygo, Kylian Mbappé, Endrick, Franco Mastantuono (from River Plate)

 Inter Milan Football Club